hoprnet/hoprnet/.processes/development.md

 #### Text update

-For every working day, all members are required to write an update on what they will be working on throughout the day.
+For every working day, all tech members are required to write an update on what they will be working on throughout the day.
 Ideally, the list should be accompanied by github issues or PRs.

 _Required:_ `True`